 - Sketch: Over the past year or so, Sketch has replaced the Adobe suite as our go-to design tool.
 We're such big fans of this Bohemian Coding product that we wrote a blog post about it.

 - InVision is a presentation and communication tool that makes us a lot more efficient by enabling us to upload screen designs and quickly add links to create clickable prototypes that can then be reviewed and commented on by team members and stakeholders.

 Up Next: Tools and Resources for the Post-Launch

-In the next post, we'll share our favorite tools used in the post-launch phase.
-Stay tuned.
+In the next post, we share our favorite tools used in the post-launch phase.

-To learn more about how Dialexa converts ideas into functionality, including our approach to the new product development process for software, click the image below.
+Learn more about how Dialexa converts ideas into functionality, including our approach to the new product development process for software.